 The Missha Super Aqua Refreshing Cleansing Foam claims to leave skin clean, hydrated and moist.
 It cleans with a rich lather designed to completely remove impurities, leaving skin refreshed with the assistance of MOISCLEAN.

-Nymphaea Caerulea (Blue Lotus) Flower Extract is the spotlight ingredient of the foam cleanser.
-It is a natural moisturiser perfect for the treatment of dry, rough or flaky skin and can also help balance oil content to improve acne prone skin.
+Blue Lotus Flower Extract is the spotlight ingredient of the foam cleanser.
+It is a natural moisturiser perfect for the treatment of dry, rough or flaky skin and can also help balance oil content to improve acne.

 After water, fatty acids are strongly represented in the formuation.
 Firstly, Myristic Acid is a surfactant.
 It helps to bind water and oil to lift away dirt and impurties and together with Lauramide DEA provide the product its foam.
 Stearic Acid is an emulsifer and forms an occlusive layer over the skin.
 It gives the cleanser its creamy consistency, assuring components smoothly blend together.
 Lauric Acid also displays moisturising abilities and contributes antimicrobial properties to fight acne.